San Luis Central Railroad

-The railroad is 13 mi long, located between Sugar Junction (east of Monte Vista, Colorado) and Center, Colorado.
+The railroad was 13 mi long, located between Sugar Junction (east of Monte Vista, Colorado) and Center, Colorado.
 At the time of sale in 2024, the railroad owned two locomotives: Electro Motive Division SW8 number 70 and General Electric 70 ton locomotive number 71.
 Prior to its purchase by Colorado Pacific San Luis, the company was owned by Rail World, Inc., which is controlled by Ed Burkhardt.